instill-ai/instill-core/README.md

 - 🧁 **Scalable API-first microservice design for great developer experience** - seamless integration to modern data stack at any scale

 - 🤠 **Build for every Vision AI practitioner** - The no-/low-code interface helps take off your AI Researcher/AI Engineer/Data Engineer/Data Scientist hat and *put on the all-rounder hat* to deliver more with VDP

+## Why we build VDP

+Before we started to build VDP, for years, we'd fought with streaming large volume data (billions of images a day!) to automate vision tasks using deep learning-based computer vision.

+We've learned that model serving for a robust end-to-end data flow requires not only **high throughput** and **low latency** but also **cost efficiency**, which altogether is non-trivial.
+Building from scratch, we had a battle-proven system built in-house running in production for years.

+We'd love to generalise the infrastructure and make Vision AI more accessible to everyone.
+Fortunately what we had built can actually be modularised into working components to be used for a broader spectrum of vision tasks and industry sectors.

+The goal of VDP is to seamlessly bring Vision AI into the modern data stack with a standardised framework.
+Check our blog post [Missing piece in modern data stack: visual data preparation](https://blog.instill.tech/visual-data-preparation/?utm_source=github&utm_medium=banner&utm_campaign=vdp_readme) on how this tool is proposed to streamline unstructured visual data processing across different stakeholders.

 ## How VDP works